buddhist-uni/buddhist-uni.github.io/_content/essays/excellent-intention_jigme-lingpa.md

   - tibetan
 ---

-A short uposatha ceremony from the Tibetan Tradition, focusing on the recollection of Avalokiteśvara.
+A short uposatha ceremony from the Tibetan Tradition, focusing on the recollection of Avalokiteśvara.